godspeedsystems/gs-documentation/docs/microservices-framework/datasources/caching.md

+---
+title: Caching
+description: Learn about caching tasks using Redis/Mem-cache or any other custom cache.
+keywords: [caching, Redis, Mem-cache, GSCacheAsDatasource, plugin]
+---
 # Caching
 Godspeed provides caching of the tasks using redis/mem-cache or any other custom cache.
 You can cache the result of any task in the workflows.
 Godspeed provides two pre-defined types of cache i.e. [redis](./datasource-plugins/Redis%20Datasource.md) and in-memory.
 It allows using multiple caches in a single service with a default cache.
 Cache datasource should implement abstract class `GSCacheAsDatasource` [code is below](#how-to-write-your-own-cache-plugin).
 You can make multiple caches using this abstract class.